fierval/fcnd/motion_planning/README.md

 #### 4. Set grid goal position from geodetic coords

-In this implementation, we are striving for as "spectacular" paths as possible.
+In this implementation, we are striving for as "spectacular" a path as possible.
 This drone is seriously into aesthetics of flight, so we implement a heuristic to search for the goal (lines 226 - 231 in `motion_planning.py`):

 ```python
 path = []